 With Spanner, Google persuasively demonstrated the utility of a highly consistent distributed database.
 However, Spanner was tightly coupled to the Google Cloud platform and – at least initially – not publicly available.

-History of CockroachDB

 There was an obvious need for the technologies pioneered by Spanner to be made more widely available.
 In 2015 a trio of Google alumni - Spencer Kimball, Peter Mattis, and Ben Darnell -founded Cockroach Labs with the intention of creating an open-source, geo-scalable ACID compliant database.

-Spencer, Peter and Ben chose the name “CockroachDB” in honor of the humble Cockroach who, it is told, is so resilient that it would could survive even a nuclear war.
-The original CockroachDB logo cleverly created a stylized Cockroach at the center of the familiar CAP theorem Ven diagram [cross reference].
+Spencer, Peter and Ben chose the name “CockroachDB” in honor of the humble Cockroach who, it is told, is so resilient that it would survive even a nuclear war.

 Figure 1 The original CockroachDB logo